Build from Service-Area Authority Kit

 - 4Review local authority monthly so page quality, listings, and public proof stay aligned as coverage expands.

 Service-Area Authority Kit groups Entity Authority Blueprint and Service-Area Page System into a practical planning path for service-area owners, office managers, marketers, and operators managing local visibility.
-Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, smart website intake, appointment booking, CRM routing, follow-up, review automation, and reactivation.
+Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, lead capture and follow-up, appointment booking, CRM routing, follow-up, review automation, and reactivation.

 Resource Stack